General

 2. How do I change my name in my online profile?

-Everything in a CPS online profile can be edited online except an individual's certification information and name.
+Everything in a CPS profile can be edited online except an individual's certification information and name.
 If you have changed your name or have a typo, please send a short written request to Safe Kids ([email protected]) that includes your Certification ID (T/I#), name as listed in the system and name as you would like it to appear.

 Back to the top